Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$: Calculation of

 \section{Calculation of $\mathit{T}_{c}$}

-There are a few characteristics of the electronic structure of candidate materials relevant for the exciton condensation: (a) direct or indirectness of band gap and the gap size $E_g$, (b) the number of electron bands and valence bands, (c) mass asymmetricity, the ratio of hole to electron masses $\beta = {m_h}/{m_e}$, and (d) the background dielectric constant $\epsilon_\infty$.
-Their effects on $T_c$ of the exciton condensation were investigated.
-Fig.\ \ref{S_Tc_model} shows the critical temperature $T_c$ of EI in 2D for four different cases of the characteristics.
+There are a few characteristics of the electronic structure of candidate materials relevant for the exciton condensation: (a) direct or indirectness of band gap, (b) the normal gap size $E_g$, (c) the number of electron bands and hole bands, (d) mass asymmetricity, the ratio of hole to electron masses $\beta = {m_h}/{m_e}$, and (e) the background dielectric constant.
+All these material specific electronic structures were incorporated in the calculations of the critical temperature $T_c$ of the exciton condensation.

+To calculate $T_c$, the linearized gap equation was written in a matrix form by discretizing the wavevector ${\bf k}$ within 1st BZ as given in Eq.\ (\ref{matrix}) in the main text.
+The discretization of the wavevector ${\bf k}$ was taken as the $48 \times 48$ points as shown in Fig.\ \ref{k_points}.
+For calculation efficiency, ${\bf k}_i$ points were selected within the irreducible BZ (red dots in red area) with the weight of each point properly taken into account.
+This produces $\sim 1/12$ times smaller matrix size to diagonalize.
+Eq.\ (\ref{matrix}) is just an eigenvalue problem with the eigenvalue set to 1.
+For temperatures above the critical temperature $T_c$ all the eigenvalues are smaller than 1. $T_{c}$ is given by the temperature where the largest eigenvalue of the matrix $M$ of Eq.\ (\ref{matrix}) becomes 1.
+This sets up a route to determine the EI critical temperature $T_c$ microscopically with the electronic structure properties like $\epsilon_\infty$ and $E_g$ and with no fitting parameters.

+Fig.\ \ref{S_Tc_model}{(a)} shows the critical temperature $T_c$ of EI in 2D for four different cases of the characteristics.
 The calculated EI phase on the negative $E_g$ region strongly depends on the material parameters, while it is more robust on the positive $E_g$ side.
 All of the characteristic configurations affect the suppression of EI phase on the negative $E_g$ region.
 In particular, EI phase on the negative $E_g$ region is completely suppressed for indirect gap configurations or the number of conduction bands being greater 1.
 The exciton condensation is not expected in the semimetallic cases for TiSe$_2$.
+Fig.\ \ref{S_Tc_model}{(b)} shows $T_c$ vs.\ $E_g$ for TiSe$_2$ for different choices of the background dielectric constant $\epsilon_\infty $ = 2, 3, and 4. $T_c$ is suppressed as $E_g$ is increased.